NohaAshraf85/MyPortfolio_NohaAshraf/README.md

 ![Homepage](./Assets/images/homepage.png)

+The Nav Bar also includes links to all the relevant social  websites:
+* GitHub
+* Facebook
+* Instagram
+* LinkedIn
+* Twitter

 If the user chooses to click on View my Work Button, the user will be redirected to the work portfolio section.

 ![My Work](./Assets/images/myWork.png)